micartey/Cardinal-Anticheat/README.md

-CAC.proxy         - Allows you to join even though your ip might be a proxy CAC.config.import - Allows you to import settings CAC.config.export - Allows you to export settings CAC.replay.watch  - Allows you to watch a replay CAC.replay.gui    - Allows you to see a list of all replays ingame
+CAC.proxy         - Allows you to join even though your ip might be a proxy CAC.config.import - Allows you to import settings CAC.config.export - Allows you to export settings CAC.replay.watch  - Allows you to watch replays CAC.replay.gui    - Allows you to see a list of all replays ingame
 ```